What is Reclaimed Water?

 What is the level of treatment and is it safe?

 Reclaimed water contains nitrogen, phosphorous, and other nutrients, which promote good plant growth.
-At the same time, reclaimed water meets stringent disinfection standards and contact with it does not promote waterborne disease transmission.
-In fact, reclaimed water quality standards are more rigorous than those for surface streams, rivers, and irrigation channels.
 To market reclaimed water for public use, the City built a plant that provides a high-level of treatment and disinfection.
 Finished water must meet strict requirements set by the Colorado Department of Public Health and Environment.
 Reclaimed water is delivered through pipelines that are completely separate from the City's potable (drinking) water system.

 What are the main benefits for the City to use reclaimed water?

-Use of reclaimed water will benefit everyone in Westminster.
-It will maintain a constant water supply for City parks and golf courses.
+Use of reclaimed water will benefit everyone in Westminster and will maintain a constant water supply for City parks and golf courses.
 Some additional advantages of this system include:

 Reduced demand on drinking water and scarce raw water supplies.